SAP-samples/btp-event-mesh-connectivity-bridge/README.md

 ## Requirements

 These are the technical prerequistics for an setting up integration between SAP Event Mesh and Azure Event Grid for SAP S/4HANA event.
 1. A SAP BTP's subaccount in US20 region.
-Make sure, the BETA feature for the subaccount is enabled.
+Make sure the BETA feature for the subaccount is enabled.
-    * Create a service ticket at [https://jtrack.wdf.sap.corp](https://jtrack.wdf.sap.corp) using the "Event Mesh - Enterprise Messaging" component to share the details of the sub-account, so that we can allow your sub-account to create an instance of event-mesh-connectivity-beta plan.
+    * Create a service ticket in [https://jtrack.wdf.sap.corp](https://jtrack.wdf.sap.corp) using the "Event Mesh - Enterprise Messaging" component to share the details of the subaccount, so that SAP can allow to create an instance of event-mesh-connectivity-beta plan in your subaccount.
-    * Once your sub-account is allowed, you can start creating an instance of the event bridge (event-mesh-connectivity-beta) and start exploring.
 2. SAP S/4HANA 2020(MQTT Adapter) or SAP S/4HANA 2021+(AMQP Adapter) system to act as an event publisher.
 3. Microsoft Azure subscription with Azure Event Grid instance. you can opt Azure trial version also.

-For More information, refer to [Get Started with Event Mesh Connectivity Plan (Beta)](https://help.sap.com/docs/SAP_EM/bf82e6b26456494cbdd197057c09979f/c649cd7a833e4654ace1b9928cc17a06.html)
+For more information, refer to [Get Started with Event Mesh Connectivity Plan (Beta)](https://help.sap.com/docs/SAP_EM/bf82e6b26456494cbdd197057c09979f/c649cd7a833e4654ace1b9928cc17a06.html).

 ## Configuration and Development